zzambers/thermostat-ng_web-client/README.md

 which will bind the application to port 8888 on the host machine.

 The `PORT` and `HOST` variables outlined above may also be set in `.s2i/environment`.

-`config.json` should also be created as outlined in the source repository before beginning an s2i build, or else the built image will contain incorrect configurations and paths as provided by config.json.template.

 ### OpenShift